sharetribe/flex-docs/src/docs/background/09-how-to-launch/index.md

 It might be that you have already worked this part out: perhaps you have hired a designer who has already built a design document describing the exact user interface of your platform.
 If this is the case, you can jump directly to the [Development section](#3-developing-your-marketplace).

 If you haven't yet done any thinking in terms of the design, it's often a good idea to start the design work from FTW..
-A good approach is then to think about what changes are needed to the different pages of FTW to make it work with your concept.
+A good approach is to think about what changes are needed to the different pages of FTW to make it work with your concept.
 For example, you might want to adjust the booking page to allow your users to book per hour instead of per night.
-Perhaps some new pages should be added (like "FAQ" or "How it works") and others removed entirely (maybe you don't want your customers to have profile pages).
+You can add pages (like "FAQ" or "How it works") or remove pages you find unnecessary (perhaps a user profile page is not needed).
 Naturally you might also want to change the fonts, color scheme, and other elements of the general look & feel to make the marketplace look uniquely yours.

 You might also come to the conclusion that the user interface of your marketplace is so different from the example presented in FTW that it doesn't offer a good basis for your design.
 Perhaps you want to build a mobile app instead of a website, or just have some other major differences in your approach.
-That's completely fine:  In case like this you can also start drafting the user interface completely from scratch.
+That's completely fine: you can also start drafting the user interface completely from scratch.
 Typically, it makes sense to start by building [wireframes](https://en.wikipedia.org/wiki/Website_wireframe).
 Wireframes offer a quick way to describe how the design works without concentrating on the visual style.
-You can build wireframes by using pen and paper, or with a Powerpoint.
+You can build wireframes by using pen and paper, or Powerpoint.
 A tool designed specifically for building wireframes, like [Whimsical](https://whimsical.co/) or [Balsamiq](https://balsamiq.com/), can speed up this process quite a bit.

 Remember that design doesn't mean just the visual style of your marketplace, but also about how things should work.
 For example: when a customer makes a booking in your platform, you need to think about each possible interaction step between the customer and the provider.
 Can they send messages to each other?
 Does the provider need to approve the booking before money is charged?
 Can the customer cancel the booking and get a full refund?
 Can both parties review each other afterwards?